segmentio/segment-docs/src/connections/sources/catalog/libraries/server/node/index.md

 ---
 title: Analytics for Node.js
 redirect_from: '/connections/sources/catalog/libraries/server/node-js/'
-repo: analytics-node
+repo: analytics-next
 strat: node-js
 ---

-Segment's Analytics Node.js 2.0 library lets you record analytics data from your node code.
+Segment's Analytics Node.js library lets you record analytics data from your node code.
 The requests hit Segment's servers, and then Segment routes your data to any destinations you have enabled.

 The [Segment Analytics Node.js Next library is open-source](https://github.com/segmentio/analytics-next/tree/master/packages/node){:target="_blank"} on GitHub.